The Directors have pleasure in presenting the Annual Report of the

 beneficiaries stood at Rs.
 1728.34 Crore, constituting 15.73 per cent of

 advances to weaker sections.

-A special cell has been set up at Central Office to review ACY- ensure
+A special cell has been set up at Head Offce to review and ensure

 smooth flow of Credit to minority community.
-As of March 2014, the
+The branches were identified

 Bank has introduced Door Step Banking Services for its High End

 Customers and the services include Corporate and Retail Cash pickup and